eHarmony/aloha/src/site/markdown/in_depth_walkthrough.md

 - `com.fictitious.company.Ops.add`
 - `com.fictitious.company.Implicits.four`

 then the **same feature specification** would yield a value of *5*.
-While this can be extremely useful, it is also extremely powerful.
+While this can be extremely useful, it can also be extremely dangerous.
 It is imperative to understand the imports being imported into scope.

 ### Protobuf Plugin